November 18, 2022

 The baby vaccination card, known as a cartilla de vacunación, is a record off all inoculations before the age of 12.
 Typically, it is administered to a family at birth or during a first check-up but could also be given at the time of a first jab, usually around two months.

-As healthcare is managed at the regional level, and there are slight differences between autonomous regions, the card might look different.
+As healthcare is managed at the regional level, and because there are slight differences between autonomous regions, the card might look different.
 In the case of my older child, who received all his mandatory vaccines prior to age 3 in Madrid, the baby vaccination card for the Comunidad de Madrid came in the middle of a booklet of childhood health where pediatricians could write in observations from well-child appointments.
 In the case of my younger child in Andalucía, his booklet contains only the names of the vaccination and a place to write or stick the serial number of the doses and the date.

 Like in other developed countries, many shots contain multiple vaccinations all at once, such as the MMR (measles, mumps and rubeola).
 So, less “pinchazos” but the same efficiency.